fabric/fabric/sites/www/upgrading.rst

 changes here (though again, all details are in :ref:`upgrade-specifics`):

-- Declaring a function as a task is nearly the same as before, but with an explicit initial context argument, whose value will be a `.Connection` object at runtime.
+- Declaring a function as a task is nearly the same as before, but with an explicit initial context argument, whose value will be a `fabric.connection.Connection` object at runtime.
 - The use of ``with settings(warn_only=True)`` can be replaced by a simple kwarg to the ``local`` call.
-- That ``local`` call is now a method call on the `.Connection`, `.Connection.local`.
+- That ``local`` call is now a method call on the `fabric.connection.Connection`, `fabric.connection.Connection.local`.
 - ``capture`` is no longer a useful argument; we can now capture and display at the same time, locally or remotely.
 If you don't actually *want* a local subprocess to mirror its stdout/err while it runs, you can simply say